For the school year 2019-2020 we offer the following IB Diploma subjects at Hasseris Gymnasium:

-The focus of the Language B courses is on language acquisition and development of the four primary language skills: listening, speaking, reading and writing.
+The focus of the Danish B course is on language acquisition and development of the four primary language skills: listening, speaking, reading and writing.
 You will learn how to communicate effectively in a number of situations and within the culture(s) in which the language is spoken.
-To choose Language B courses you must have some previous experience of studying the language.
+To choose Danish B you must have some previous experience of studying the language.
 A Language B course on HL will give you a Danish A-level, whereas SL will give you a Danish B-level.